 The model proposed by Holling (1961; 1966) is one of the best known.
 This mechanistic model defines parameters such as attack rate (the rate at which a predator encounter and capture prey) and handling time (the time needed by the predator to subdue, ingest and digest the captured prey, and during which the predator cannot attack another prey).
 These parameters can be measured concomitantly, and they give information about factors that constrain predation on a given prey, which is the strength of this mechanistic approach.

 However, since Holling proposed the type-I, II and III models of functional responses, the subsequent uses of these mechanistically-derived functions have been, in practice, mostly phenomenological and, to a large degree unsatisfactory.
 Hence, many studies investigating functional response use a type-II or a type-III model, or any subsequently derived model (e.g., Rogers (1972)) as an a priori framework from which authors derive the values of attack rate and handling time from the data (e.g., Andresen and van der Meer, 2010; Farhadi et al., 2010; Papanikolaou et al., 2011)).
+They usually do not provide any mechanistic model to derive how the factors considered could affect the functional response.
 These approaches give valuable information on the studied systems, and they allow for hypothesis testing: for example, the effects of temperature (Archer et al., 2019) or predator satiation (Li et al., 2018) on functional response.
 However, they do not provide a real explanation on the mechanisms constraining attack rate, handling time, and therefore the functional response.
 Moreover, these studies are mostly carried out in laboratory, where many external factors do not apply (Abrams, 1982).

 Coming back to the mechanistic roots of the functional response approach, several studies investigated the role played by factors known to affect the functional response.
 These models emphasized different features of predator-prey relationships, such as feeding saturation (DeAngelis et al., 1975), or interaction between predators (Wasserman et al., 2016).
 Among them, the body sizes of predator and prey is known to strongly affect the functional response (Aljetlawi et al., 2004; Vucic-Pestic et al., 2010).
 It appears that body size is a good predictor of trophic position (Williams et al., 2010) and affects the overall dynamics of the interaction (Yodzis and Innes, 1992).